-The other side of tokenizer vocabulary adaptation, besides extension, is pruning.
-Thus, we also study the impacts of different kinds of tokenizer pruning and introduce a non-invasive leaf-based pruning that trims the vocabulary in a structure-preserving manner and therefore does not leave unreachable tokens.
-Furthermore, using the frequencies in a target corpus akin to tokenizer training, pruning allows for preserving the domain- and language-specific tokens required for the new project.
-This method can be used separately to decrease the vocabulary size, thus largely improving the model's efficiency: for instance, Gemma 3~\cite{gemmateam2025gemma3technicalreport} has the smallest model with 270 million parameters, 170 million of which are used for vocabulary embeddings~\cite{Lacombe2025Gemma3_270M}.
+The other side of tokenizer adaptation, besides extension, is pruning.
+Thus, we also study the impacts of different tokenizer pruning strategies and introduce a non-invasive leaf-based pruning method that trims the vocabulary in a structure-preserving manner.
+This avoids creating unreachable tokens and yields higher tokenization efficiency (see Figure~\ref{fig:prune-compression}).
+By using token frequencies in a target corpus, akin to tokenizer training, we can preserve domain- and language-specific tokens without increasing sequence lengths in relevant domains while pruning irrelevant tokens.
+Our pruning method can also be used on its own in the context of model compression to reduce the vocabulary size, thereby substantially improving the model's efficiency: for instance, Gemma 3~\cite{gemmateam2025gemma3technicalreport} has 270 million parameters, 170 million of which are used for vocabulary embeddings~\cite{Lacombe2025Gemma3_270M}.

-In summary, our contributions are threefold: \begin{itemize} \item First, we introduce \textbf{a new method for vocabulary extension} based on continued BPE training, and provide a detailed analysis showing that it yields more efficient tokenization than the widely used approach of adding tokens from an independently trained domain-specific tokenizer. \item Second, we develop \textbf{improved vocabulary pruning strategies} (see Figure~\ref{fig:prune-compression}), including a leaf-based pruning algorithm, and systematically analyze their effectiveness. \item Finally, \textbf{we release an open-source toolkit}\footnote{\href{https://github.com/taidopurason/tokenizer-extension}{https://github.com/taidopurason/tokenizer-extension}} that supports modification of both Byte-level and SentencePiece BPE tokenizers for pre-trained models through HuggingFace \texttt{transformers} \cite{wolf-etal-2020-transformers}. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item First, we introduce \textbf{a new method for vocabulary extension} based on continued BPE training, and provide a detailed analysis showing that it yields more efficient tokenization than the widely used approach of adding tokens from an independently trained domain-specific tokenizer. \item Second, we develop \textbf{improved vocabulary pruning strategies} that do not change the tokenizer implementation and systematically analyze their effectiveness. \item Finally, \textbf{we release an open-source toolkit}\footnote{\href{https://github.com/taidopurason/tokenizer-extension}{https://github.com/taidopurason/tokenizer-extension}} that supports modification of both Byte-level and SentencePiece BPE tokenizers for pre-trained models through Hugging Face \texttt{transformers} \cite[HF,][]{wolf-etal-2020-transformers}. \end{itemize}